 But if it happens to be above 76 °F, that would be easier for you since it is in liquid form.
 It should then look crystal clear like water with some sediment at the bottom.

 That’s a high quality virgin coconut oil you should choose.
 The sediment is actually the essence extracted during the cold pressing.
-It’s an indication that the coconut oil has relatively more health benefits.
+It’s an indication that the virgin coconut oil has more health benefits.
 This aligns to your search for the healthiest coconut oil.

 If it looks somewhat murky, that does not mean the oil has turned bad.
 It probably appears as such due to the shaking here and there during handling, transporting or shelf-stocking.